eslint/eslint/docs/src/use/configure/migration-guide.md

 };
 ```

-For the flat config, here is a configuration with the default glob pattern:
+For flat config, here is a configuration with the default glob pattern:

 ```javascript
 // eslint.config.js